 Starting my Natural hair journey : Refusing to cut it all off

-I decided to go natural for several reasons:
+I decided to go natural for three reasons:

 - I am tired of going through the pain of relaxers every six weeks.

 - My hair is getting thinner and looks thicker without chemicals.